DJTechnoo/FunnyStories/README.md

 whether a noun should come in as plural.
 Here is an example:

 ````
-One upon a time, there were two <nouns>.
+Once upon a time, there were two <nouns>.
 Yesterday one of them <verbed> his <noun>.
 Why is he <verbing> so much?
 ````